phelipetls/blog/content/posts/making-vim-understand-typescript-path-mapping/index.md

 return M
 ```

-We'll handle how to find a file later.
+How exactly we try to find a file will be explained later.

 ## Finding `tsconfig.json`